Kerbas-ad-astra/CommNet-Relays/README.md

 ##License

 AntennaRange Relays is copyright 2015-2016 Kerbas_ad_astra.
 Contract configuration files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
+Any redistributions must use a different name and folder (per section 7c).
 All other rights (e.g. the AntennaRange Relays logo and agency definition files) reserved.